hamidds/AP-final-Project/README.md

 Login Panel is just for loging into the system , it also has an option for those who forget thier passwords.

 in the Main Panel , you can sending emails with files attached(with size limitaiotn), chating with each other, blocking each other.
+You can also forward messages and mark them as important messages.

 in Settings, you can change their passwords and their profile pictures.